Applications are not being accepted currently.

 In addition to their degrees, SFS recipients who successfully complete the program in Computer Science will receive a Certificate in Information Assurance.

-Beginning Fall 2014, each scholarship recipient will receive the following benefits for up to two years.
-Some students may receive a third-year of funding to extend their studies from the BS to the MS program.
+Beginning in Fall 2016, each scholarship recipient will receive the following benefits for up to two years.
+Some students may receive a third year of funding to extend their studies from the BS to the MS program.

 Scholarship recipients must meet the following requirements: